 A complainant purchased the software package and hardware from the Company, and commissioned the Company to customise a software.
 However, there was a disagreement between both parties, and the complainant terminated the agreement, and claimed that the Company has not completed its obligation.
 The complainant filed a civil lawsuit to claim compensation in the amount of \$7,483 in October, 2014.
-The Company has commissioned a lawyer to deal with this lawsuit, and it is still under the court's assessment.
-The Company has not accrued and recognised any amount for possible loss because the amount cannot be reliably assessed.
-This case will not impact the Company's operating and financial condition based on the Company's assessment.
+The Company has commissioned a lawyer to deal with this lawsuit.
+The civil mediation was successful after the court's assessment.
+Under the mediation, the Company agreed to bear part of the general expenses of \$150 incurred during the complaint process.
+Respective claims were abandoned and the case was settled.